0:00 / 0:00

 Steroids can have side effects, especially with repeated use, such as temporary pain flare-ups, joint weakening, increased blood sugar, and possible cartilage damage.
 Injections are limited to a few times per year to avoid long-term issues.

-Alternatives include physical therapy, N SEDS, activity modification, and regenerative medicine like PRP or stem cell therapy, which may promote healing using your body's factors.
+Alternatives include physical therapy, NSAIDS, activity modification, and regenerative medicine like PRP or stem cell therapy, which may promote healing using your body's factors.
 Surgery might be considered if other treatments fail.

 The risks are low but include infection, bleeding, or allergic reaction.
 Some may experience temporary increased pain, known as “post-injection flare,” resolving within days.